jigneshlexicon/Trail/README.md

 $ git pull <ssh clone url of your fork>
 ```
 - Now, you can see the directories are on your local machine.
+- You can now start your work locally, when you are done,
 To push your work you need to add, commit then push it to your fork
 ```Shell
 $ git add .